In the latest issue of The Wright Toolbox:

 - Provide short-term and long-term goals for all employees.
 When providing feedback, taking the time to prepare short- and long-term goals reinforces the purpose of performance reviews – improving employee performance.
 For top performers, discussing advancement opportunities and the company’s plans for them reinforces that they have a future with the company.
 For poor performers, providing concrete areas of improvement can assist you in either addressing issues or providing the support for later employment action.

-If you have questions about how to effectively update your performance appraisal process, communicate changes to employees and ensure that they are being followed, please contact Greg Currey.
+If you have questions about how to effectively update your performance appraisal process, communicate changes to employees and ensure that they are being followed, please contact our Employment & Labor Law practice group.

 Mind Your State Registration